roneesh/crypto_with_friends/with_friends.md

 And that's really all they need!

-So this is our first big lesson in Crypto: Attackers are clever, and it's not enough to just change the characters of your message, but also change how long your secret message is.
-What if instead you could change your message of:
+So this is our first big lesson in Crypto: Attackers are clever, and it's not enough to just change the characters of your message, but also change how long your secret message is and how it is presented.

+What if instead, you could change your message of:

     THE SAFE CODE IS 4612

 To this:

-    VEhFIFNBRkUgQ09ERSBJUyA0NjEy
+    hQIMA1WMoy9b0Iy8AQ//cQFpUNNuombyP5dKSoZd7jXdzvV6usfmI95amqmWPEOW
+    tATRVrN9qF7N4wxLniqgmQ4eSYfyzs05rWUCmyoioxQsjTp1jzfn9KiuMfXpX0i1
+    n3QEz6cNj1s+dvIr5U3ngi+/CRWX8ZPKa/7Wq7+z0Ajhmf7iQqssfDCBcu99nqYT
+    7cZUKjX6i/maEuMfTuMyjI9503zCDaYeo6AdiNy1lvgMYAKBZJ67UaTpMHSp9ME/
+    3olrtIIJo4Oe/HGizA3ZqCvt7dmqsRAfzf7Uik6AgEhnjS2YdGSl5YhUwS0M+vCT
+    rBsqy12CMaqR0lq4+sylPtWp40uGXP476zL4fkMipSdgypfNo5dyIFFUZsUBSBXF
+    fJGB8Jp4r6XNNWXkBS70Nd3fSnCcfte3yzCTflb1WquVGasCvEgeoYJrd6s49SAJ
+    bt1vxhgZqX6AoWOLlhWgJhLjfVf+WApCTtK7+Zb3uVE8sOyMb3tS3KHK+/48PC/O
+    R5ao3NgekL1j//0diXMsCj9ySEy/8tcIDo0oYKXss1jDdHn1Ewwl8PbIjiUC3o/0
+    AksuwmOrGvFECxml75IodIsHy+xcY2kS7KnDhrcSksB5FvVkY8XTlksR6r25RRCe
+    aC+zmA8udDMhX5Vzjo+ujuW1zsmKUV1Zx3RQcxvbihwN2AC07dEO+CQWeGfyQsLS
+    UAE1L8DDImFl1e8ZVeBV7fFAfb+YxEjW/BaI9oSxjwvKEZ+767kNFN9NU3D6gYdf
+    4VBCPXXk4nLKB1zEbesF+Ga7HIquWGcMjgmIT4sMVThs
+    =CJ4X

 Wow!
-This secret message is way different, and guess what, it's not even encrypted, it's actually just encoded!
-Which is what we'll go over in the next challenge.
-But now an attacker can't guess which part is the safe code and which part is the text.
-They also are thrown for another loop, in that some characters are capitalized and some are lower case.
-An attacker who studies this messge will have a much harder time than the attacker above!*

-*Ok you got me, any true crypto attacker won't have a hard time, but what if the attacker is new to crypto like you!
+This secret message is way different.
+This is not like our first attempt where we just shifted the message by one character.
+This messag is encrypted, and only the intended recipient can decrypt it.
+Also notice that this message is gigantic, and reads as gibberish, and gives a person reading it no idea what the intent of the original message was.
+This message is now really a secret.

 ### 2. Encoding (which is not encrypting) ###

 ##### Discussion #####

 The first step to understanding the world of crypto is understanding encoding.
 You can encode a message, send it to your friend and they can decode the message.
 Nothing about encoding is secret!
 Whoever gets a hold of your encoded message can decode it, provided they know what encoding was used.

+For example, our message above of

+    THE SAFE CODE IS 4612

+Can be base64 encoded to

+    VEhFIFNBRkUgQ09ERSBJUyA0NjEy

+You might be tempted to think encoding is encryption since this gibberish looks a lot like the big block of gibberish above, but it is not!
+I repeat, encoding is public, not secret, anyone who recognizes that this message is written in base64 can try (and will succeed in) decoding it and see the original plain text.

 Some encoding you're likely familiar with: